Key Concepts for Data Contributors

 When a needed term is not available in the standard vocabulary, we will work with data submitters to create a new term on FaceBase and promote it to the appropriate upstream vocabulary maintainers for future standardization.

-Most experiments will produce one or more of the following types of data.
-We list here the types and formats of data that the Hub accepts.
-The Hub is always open to discussing the inclusion of additional data types and formats, if they can be of value to craniofacial and dental research.
-We generally favor data formats that are either “open” (either as a standard or de facto) and for which free or widely used tools are available for using the data files.
+Most studies will produce one or more of the following types of data.
+We are always open to discussing additional data types and formats, if they can be of value to our research community.
+We accept data formats that are “open” (either a formal or de facto standard) and for which free or widely used tools are available for using the data files.

 • Sequencing Data: “raw” sequencing data (fastq files).
 These must be gzipped and use the ‘.fastq.gz’ file extension.
 If you use the common naming scheme to indicate the sequence read number, ‘example_1.fastq.gz’ or ‘example_R2.fastq.gz’, the system will automatically extract the read number from the file name.